Connections 2025 Speakers

 Mark Batterson is the lead pastor of National Community Church (NCC) in Washington, D.C.

-One church in multiple locations, NCC owns and operates Ebenezers Coffeehouse, the Miracle Theatre, the DC Dream Center, and the Capital Turnaround.
+One church in multiple locations, NCC owns and operates Ebenezers Coffeehouse, the Miracle Theatre, the DC Dream Center and Capital Turnaround.
 Mark holds a doctor of ministry degree from Regent University and is the New York Times bestselling author of 24 books.
 His newest books include A Million Little Miracles and The Best Worst Day Ever, the third children’s book he’s written with his daughter, Summer.
 He and his wife reside in Washington, D.C.

 Jill Phillips Gullahorn is a Nashville-based singer-songwriter who has been recording albums and performing for over 25 years.
 She is also a licensed marriage and family therapist who enjoys working in her private practice and teaching at a wide range of events across the country.
 She has been married to her husband, musician Andy Gullahorn, for 26 years and has three children ages 23, 20, and 17.
 In her free time she loves reading, hiking with friends and family, cooking and hosting, and visiting the Outer Banks of North Carolina.